Ministry Partnership in Japan for Your Youth Group

 You already know your students.
 You’ve been discipling them, leading them, and investing in their growth.

-It is about bringing your group into direct contact with the church in Japan—so they can see, understand, and support the work that is already happening there.
+This trip is about bringing your group into direct contact with the church in Japan—so they can see, understand, and support the work that is already happening there.

 We partner with local Japanese churches, ministries, and mission leaders.